Getting started: using existing macros

 /home/runner/work/_temp/_runne

-As you can see in the preprocessed tab, those constants are evaluated before compilation, and replaced by plain literals:
+As shown in the preprocessed tab, these constants are evaluated before compilation, and replaced by plain literals:

 Macros used in the example